First came the miners to work in the mine,

-Though all manner of brothels, cat-houses, and cribs thrived throughout the American West, those “parlor houses” that were elegantly furnished and had the most beautiful and desirable women, were obviously the most profitable.
+Though all manner of brothels, cat houses, and cribs thrived throughout the American West, those “parlor houses” that were elegantly furnished and had the most beautiful and desirable women were the most profitable.
 These better establishments were run by a female owner called a “madame.”
 This was usually an older woman who had “paid her dues” by practicing the same profession as those who worked for her.
 Many of these women became legends of the Old West for the popularity of their “houses,” the people they came into contact with, or events that occurred in their lives.

-Madames provided for the women who worked for them, a number of services, primarily protection, often employing “bouncers” who would rid the house of any “rif-raf.”
+Madames provided for the women who worked for them several services, primarily protection, often employing “bouncers” who would rid the house of any “rif-raf.”
 Sometimes, room and board were also provided, though, at others, the soiled doves paid rent.
 The madame would then take a split of the money earned by the “girls,” an amount that varied from house to house, and the “services” provided by the madame.

-In parlor houses as well as brothels, much of the profit came from drinks served.
-Prices on these drinks were raised considerably.
-Sometimes the madame kept all the money taken in from alcohol sales, other times she gave the girls a small commission to encourage them to ply the customer with the high-priced drinks.
+Much of the profit in parlor houses and brothels came from drinks served.
+Prices of these drinks were raised considerably.
+Sometimes the madame kept all the money from alcohol sales; other times, she gave the girls a small commission to encourage them to ply the customer with high-priced drinks.

 The most successful landladies maintained, at least on the ground floor, a strict air of respectability and a charming home life.
-They also insisted that their girls wear corsets downstairs and forbade any “rough stuff.”
+They also insisted that their girls wore corsets downstairs and forbade “rough stuff.”

-Though the parlor house business was not accepted by society, the madames paid their share of revenue to the community in taxes and in fines to corrupt police officials.
+Though society did not accept the parlor house business, the madames paid their share of revenue to the community in taxes and fines to corrupt police officials.
 They were also expected to contribute to charity.